Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 cat

-Although low shrubs and bushes give them ample protection, avoid scattering seed or placing feeders near these bushes.
-They also give predators the perfect place to hide and easily attack your birds.
+Although low shrubs and bushes give them ample protection, avoid scattering seed or placing feeders too near these bushes.
+As mentioned above, these shrubs also give predators the perfect place to hide and easily attack your birds.

 12. Keep the Feeders Clean